GraysonBellamy/pyngb/docs/quickstart.md

     - Be aware of memory usage with very large datasets

 !!! info "Next Steps"
+    - Check the [DTG Analysis Guide](user-guide/dtg-analysis.md) for comprehensive DTG documentation
-    - Check the [API Reference](api.md) for detailed function documentation
+    - See the [API Reference](api.md) for detailed function documentation
+    - Browse [Data Analysis](user-guide/data-analysis.md) for advanced multi-sample workflows
     - See [Development](development.md) for contributing guidelines
     - Browse the [troubleshooting guide](troubleshooting.md) for common issues